tangweikun/ghost/README.md

 ## Intention

-1. backend for wolf
+1.  backend for wolf.

 ## Question

 1. How to connect to mongo?

 1. How to use mongoose?

 1. How to use Get/Post/Put/Delete?

 1. How to config eslint

 ```bash
 npm install -g eslint